 I really loved reading the juvenile nonfiction book Ten Rivers that Shaped the World when I reviewed it earlier this year.
 It seemed to be a history of the world as captured through the rivers of the world!
-So I was excited to see Ten Ships that Rocked the World by Gillian Richardson (Annick Press, August 2015) added to the “Ten” series as well.
+So I was excited to see Ten Ships that Rocked the World by Gillian Richardson, illustrated by Kim Rosen (Annick Press, August 2015) added to the “Ten” series as well.

 From Medieval Chinese treasure ships to the Greenpeace ship and the Somali Star, which pirates captured in 2008, Ten Ships certainly keeps the reader interested in a variety of areas and subjects possibly unfamiliar to them.
 I was familiar with the pirated ship and the basic history of Greenpeace, but I loved hearing from the author just how these ships were so influential in changing history and tradition.

 As with the other volume I reviewed, this book has both illustrations (including cartoony people and others that add graphic interest to the page) and photographs or artifacts.
 The sidebars, captions, and so forth give plenty of additional facts to supplement the main text, and it is a fun book to read.

 I look forward to reading more from the series.